Toyota Crown Majesta: Sixth generation (S210; 2013)

-Launched in Japan on 9 September 2013, the sixth-generation model replaced the outgoing model's V8 engine in favour of Toyota's 2GR-FXE 3.5-litre V6 hybrid powertrain shared with the Lexus GS 450h (L10) sedan, plus an additional 2.5-litre 2AR-FSE four-cylinder hybrid unit for the four-wheel drive version.
+Launched in Japan on 9 September 2013, the sixth-generation model replaced the outgoing model's V8 engine with Toyota's 2GR-FXE 3.5-litre V6 hybrid powertrain shared with the Lexus GS 450h (L10) sedan, plus an additional 2.5-litre 2AR-FSE four-cylinder hybrid unit for the four-wheel drive version.
 The elimination of the V8 engines reduced the annual road tax liability for large engine displacement.
 The Crown Majesta was given a redesigned appearance after the reintroduction of the Y51 series Nissan Cima in April 2012.
 Fuel economy is improved to 18.2 km/L under the JC08 test cycle.
 The wheelbase is 75 mm longer than the corresponding Crown Royal and Athlete, but 100 mm shorter than the Century, and incorporates advanced safety and convenience equipment such as blind spot monitoring and a collision avoidance system.

 The Crown Majesta was discontinued on 27 April 2018 with the introduction of the unified S220 series Crown.